 He has published two novels, and is Professor of Poetry at Manchester Metropolitan University.

-His 8th poetry collection – Ransom – will be published by Cape in March 2021.
+His 8th poetry collection – Ransom – was published by Cape in March 2021.